Marina Willer: Graphic Design

-During the course of her career, Willer has led the design of major identities schemes for Amnesty International, Tate, Southbank Centre, Serpentine Galleries, Nesta, Oxfam, Macmillan Cancer Support and Rogers Stirk Harbour + Partners among many others.
-She led the rebrand of Battersea and has designed exhibitions for the Design Museum and the Barbican Centre.
+During the course of her career, Willer has led the design of major identities schemes for Amnesty International, Tate, Southbank Centre, Serpentine Galleries, Nesta, Oxfam, Macmillan Cancer Support, Natural History Museum and Rogers Stirk Harbour + Partners.
+She led the rebrand of Battersea and designed ‘Ferrari: Under the Skin’ and ‘Stanley Kubrick: The Exhibition’ for the Design Museum as well as ‘Mangasia: Wonderlands of Asian Comics’ for the Barbican Centre.